Last Updated on October 16, 2022 by Manager Access

-Whether you’re planning on camping or you live somewhere that summer power outages run rampant, there is one essential item everyone forgets about until you need it: a portable generator.
+Whether you’re planning on camping or live where summer power outages run rampant, there is one essential item everyone forgets about until they need it: a portable generator.

-Instead of being caught off guard when the need hits, do some research now and find one that’s right for you, instead of one that’s just the only one left on the shelf.
+Instead of being caught off guard when the need hits, do some research now and find one that’s right for you (instead of whatever’s left on the shelf).

 Many portable generators fall into the same price range of under $500, so which one is the best option?
-For tailgating, camping, power tools, or even running some small items in your home during a power outage, one of the better options for your money is the Generac GP3300 Portable Generator.
+For tailgating, camping, using power tools, or even running some small items in your home during a power outage, one of the better options for your money is the Generac GP3300 Portable Generator.

 Generac may sound familiar as the company, Generac Power Systems, has been around since 1959.

-In fact, they are responsible for many industrial generators in many office buildings.
+In fact, they are responsible for the industrial generators in many office buildings.

 You could be connected to one right now.
 The point is, the name alone means reliability.